7 evidence-based principles based on the law and what research tells us works best to support young people.

 What this Principle can look like

-The level of funding available for health and social care services is reducing as cuts are made to budgets across Scotland.
-This has impacted on the eligibility criteria set by local authorities to determinewho is eligible for funded support.
-In many authority areas, funded support is provided only if individuals meet a threshold such as 'substantial' or 'critical' level of need.
+The level of funding available for health and social care services is reducing as cuts continue to be made to budgets across Scotland.
+This has impacted on the eligibility criteria set by local authorities to determine who is eligible for funded support.
+In many authority areas, funded social care support is provided only if individuals meet a threshold such as 'substantial' or 'critical' level of need.
 In some areas, funds are limited to critical need only.
-This results in many families not receiving the support they need to lead independent and fulfilling lives.

 Building this Principle into your strategies